Backup Client Usage¶

 * matches any character, including an empty string.

-** is used to match subdirectories.
-It can be used to, for example, exclude
+** is used to match current directory and subdirectories.
+For example, with

 [...] matches a single character from any of the provided characters within